Bill Oddie: Natural history

 The first broadcast, in 2004, of Britain Goes Wild set a record for its timeslot of 8 pm on BBC Two of 3.4 million viewers, one million more than the Channel 4 programme showing at that time.
 Britain Goes Wild, renamed Springwatch the following year, became a wildlife broadcasting phenomenon, attracting over 4 million viewers.

-He became president of the West Midland Bird Club in 1999, having been vice-president since 1991, and is a former member of the council of the RSPB.
-Oddie is also a President of the League Against Cruel Sports and a vice-president of the British Trust for Conservation Volunteers.
+He became president of the West Midland Bird Club in 1999, having been vice-president since 1991, and was a former member of the council of the RSPB.
+Oddie was also a President of the League Against Cruel Sports and a vice-president of the British Trust for Conservation Volunteers.
 He practised as a bird ringer but allowed his licence to lapse.

 In 2003, Oddie set up a half-marathon to raise money for various wildlife charities in his birth town of Rochdale.

 In 2011, Oddie featured as an investigator in Snares Uncovered: killers in the countryside.
-The film was an exposé of snaring in Scotland and was commissioned by the animal protection charity OneKind.